+Curriculum and Other Requirements Cred

-CHM 1115 College Chemistry I 4
+College Chemistry I 4

-EGR 120 Introduction to Engineering 2
+Introduction to Engineering 2

-EGR 124 Introduction to Engineering and Engineering Methods 3
+Introduction to Engineering and Engineering Methods 3

-EGR 126 Computer Programming for Engineers [C++] 3
+Computer Programming for Engineers [C++] 3

-EGR 140 Engineering Mechanics-Statics 3
+Engineering Mechanics-Statics 3

-ENG 111-112 College Composition I-II 6
+College Composition I-II 6

-HLT/PED Health or Physical Education 2
+Health or Physical Education 2

-MTH 175-176 Calculus of One Variable I-II 6
+Calculus of One Variable I-II 6

-MTH 177 Introductory Linear Algebra 2
+Introductory Linear Algebra 2

-MTH 178 Topics in Analytic Geometry 2
+Topics in Analytic Geometry 2

-MTH 277 Vector Calculus 4
+Vector Calculus 4

-MTH 291 Differential Equations 3
+Differential Equations 3

-PHY 24 E-242 University Physics I-II 8
+University Physics I-II 8

-SDV 101 Orientation to Engineering and Engineering Technology 1
+Orientation to Engineering and Engineering Technolog y 1

-SPD 100 Principles of Public Speaking 3
+Principles of Public Speaking 3

-E4 Engineering/Science Elective 6-8
+Engineering/Science Elective 6-8

-E Humanities/Fine Arts Elective 3
+Humanities/Fine Arts Elective 3

-E Social Science Elective 6
+Social Science Elective 6

-Total Minimum Credit ts for Degree 67 -69
+lits for Degree 6 7-69

+College Chemistry I Introduction to Engineering Introduction to Engineering and Engineering Methods Computer Programming for Engineers [C++] Engineering Mechanics-Statics College Composition I-II Health or Physical Education Calculus of One Variable I-II Introductory Linear Algebra Topics in Analytic Geometry Vector Calculus Differential Equations University Physics I-II Orientation to Engineering and Engineering Technolog Principles of Public Speaking Engineering/Science Elective Humanities/Fine Arts Elective Social Science Elective

-- Two credits of Health (HLT) or Physical education (PED) are required of all students.e Consult Health courses in the Description of Courses for selection of an approved course.
-Veterans with an honorable discharge will be awarded HLT&PED credit based on military service. - Social Science electives must be selected from the "Approved List of Transfer Courses."
-If thee student is transferring to a four-year institution, the student should select the Social Science courses at VWCC that will satisfy the Social Science requirements at the four-year institution. - Students should work with their course advisors to select a Humanities/Fine Arts elective that will be applicable at the senior institution's baccalaureate program in which they wish to transfer.
-One three-credit humanities elective is required; however, the completion of a sequence would ensure transferability.
-Recommended electives: HUM 201-2@2, ENG 241-2"Approved List of Transfer Courses."
-However, students should consult with an advisor before making any selections. - The following are suggested Engineering/Science electives for Engineering majors: Mechanicale Engineering: EGR 245-246, Civil Engineering: EGR 206/246, Electrical Engineering: EGR 206/251-255, MTH 225, or MTH 2872 - Chemical engineering majors should take CHM 112.e
+- 1 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+Consult approved Health courses in the Description of Courses for selection.
+Veterans with an honorable discharge will be awarded HLT/PED credit based on military service. - 2 Social Science electives must be selected from the "Approved List of Transfer courses."
+If the student is transferring to a four-year institution, the student should select the Social Science courses at VWCC that will satisfy the Social Science requirements at the four-year institution. - 3 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
+A two-semester sequence of the same course is strongly recommended.
+If planning on transfer, contact four-year institution for requirements. - 4 The following are suggested Engineering/Science electives for Engineering majors: Mechanical Engineering: EGR 245-246, Civil Engineering: EGR 206/246, Electrical Engineering: EGR 206/251-255, MTH 285, or MTH 287. - 5 Chemical engineering majors should take CHM 112. - This course has a prerequisite.
+Prerequisites for all courses are listed in the course description section at the back of the catalog. - •This course has a co-requisite.
+Co-requisites for all courses are listed in the course description section at the back of the catalog.

-Fall Spring
+1 011 Spring

 CHM 111 EGR 120

 EGR 124 EGR 126

 ENG 111 EGR 140

 MTH 175 ENG 112

 MTH 177 MTH 176

 SDV 101 MTH 178

 HLT/PED

 Fall Spring

-Fall MTH 277 Spring MTH 291

 MTH 277 MTH 291

-MTH 277 PHY 241 MTH 291 PHY 242
+PHY 241 PHY 242

-MTH 277 PHY 241 Engineering Science Elective MTH 291 PHY 242 SPD 100
+Engineering Science Elective CST 100

-MTH 277 PHY 241 Engineering Science Elective Humanities/Fine Arts Elective MTH 291 PHY 242 SPD 100 Engineering Science Elective
+Humanities/Fine Arts Elective Engineering Science Elective

+Social Science Elective Social Science Elective

+HTL/PED